 In general, a PPI is used first, as these medicines tend to work better than H2 blockers.
 A common initial plan is to take a full-dose course of a PPI for a month or so.
 This often settles symptoms down and allows any inflammation in the gullet (oesophagus) to clear.
 After this, all that you may need is to go back to antacids 'as required' or to take a short course of an acid-suppressing medicine 'as required'.

 However, some people need long-term daily acid-suppressing treatment.
 Without medication, their symptoms return quickly.
-Long-term treatment with an acid-suppressing medicine is thought to be safe and side-effects are uncommon.
 The aim is to take a full-dose course for a month or so to settle symptoms.
 After this, it is common to 'step down' the dose to the lowest dose that prevents symptoms.
 However, the maximum full dose taken each day is needed by some people.

 An operation can 'tighten' the lower oesophagus to prevent acid leaking up from the stomach.
 It can be done by 'keyhole' surgery.
 In general, the success of surgery is no better than acid-suppressing medication.
 However, surgery may be an option for some people whose quality of life remains significantly affected by their condition and where treatment with medicines is not working well or not wanted long-term.